 1.25” x 8 tpi = Robust, Laguna, Nova, Vicmarc,

-M33 x 30 = Oneway full size lathes
+M33x3.5m = A few models of Oneway full size lathes

-The 157 is made for the Shopsmith lathes.
-It has a flute in the threads to make it self-tapping and the spanner hole for leverage when removing stubborn wood.
-It has a 5/8” opening for the headstock spindle and comes with the allen wrench for the set screw which is set at the proper 3 degree angle.
+This mandrel is for the ShopSmith lathes.
+It has a tapping flute in the threads to make it self-tapping and has a 5/8” opening for the headstock spindle and a set screw with the proper 3 degree angle.